Verest/personal-site/README.md

 $data = <something JSON-able, e.g. an array>;
 ```

+## Models
+Any model classes go within `app/Models` and should extend `Framework/BaseModel`.
+At the moment, no ORM exists, solely a object property called `$db` which contains a PDO connection to the database configured.

 ## Views
 Views are placed in the `views` directory.

+## Database
+See `config/env.example.php` for the database connection parameters.
+Optional.

 ## Assets
 Basic Webpack configuration included with asset base located at `/assets/index.js`.
 Includes Babel, Sass, and URL loaders.